RomanNahryshko/refurbish/JOB-SHEET-REPAIR-QUEUE-PLAN.md

 2. **Keep it simple** - this is MVP, avoid complex features
 3. **Mock user roles** for now - just use a variable to simulate different users
 4. **Focus on UX** - technicians should work efficiently

+## 🚨 MVP STRICT COMPLIANCE

+**ONLY implement features defined in MVP documentation:**
+- Fixed repair task types: Housing Change (L1), Glass Change (L2), Battery Change (L3), Software Update (Any), Other
+- No audit logs, no task dependencies, no file attachments
+- Parts tracking per repair (simple dropdown + quantity)
+- Status updates: Pending → In Progress → Completed
+- Self-selection queue for technicians
+- NO features beyond MVP scope

+## Answers to Your Questions

+**Role Visualization**: For MVP interface creation, we'll use a simple mock variable to simulate different user types and show/hide UI elements accordingly.
+Single interface with conditional rendering - no separate pages needed.

+**Technician Level Pages**: Use filtering on single page rather than separate pages.
+Filters will show/hide relevant repairs based on technician level (L1/L2/L3).
+Simpler for MVP.

+**State Management**: You're right - for interface mockup stage, we'll focus on visual functionality.
+Real state persistence can be simplified with useState for demo purposes.

 ## Success Criteria